myk3y/Modbus-Midea-HW-Heat-Pump/Instructions.md

 **Overview**:

-The basic procedure is: to connect the module to power, to configure it to use your local WiFi AP, to set the operating parameters on the EW11, to connect it to the Midea MODBUS, to configure Home Assistant to poll the device and to check the results in Home Assistant.
+The basic procedure is: Disassmble the heatpump top cover, connect the module to power, securely mount the unit inside the heatpump body, replace the top casing, connect back to mains power,configure it to use your local WiFi AP, set the operating parameters on the EW11, connect it to the Midea MODBUS, configure Home Assistant to poll the device and to check the results in Home Assistant.

 To power the EW11, I used an AM11-12W12C 220V AC to 12V DC transformer.
 It has an output of 1000mW - more than enough to drive the EW11.
 Again, I sourced this component from Aliexpress, but any number of modules would do the same job: https://www.aliexpress.com/item/1005005937263063.html